JohnVictoryz/ripgrep/readme.md

-# Get Everything with one command
+# RG aka ripgrep

-The command that can actully get you something
+The command that is better than grep
+*Also if you have a better slogan pls let me know*

 [![coverage report](http://git.sovietlinux.ml/tutelwastaken/get/badges/main/coverage.svg)](http://git.sovietlinux.ml/tutelwastaken/get/-/commits/main)